ClementTsang/bottom/README.md

 - `-h`, `--help` shows the help screen and exits.

-- `-a`, `--avgcpu` enables also showing the average CPU usage in addition to per-core CPU usage.
+- `-a`, `--avg_cpu` enables also showing the average CPU usage in addition to per-core CPU usage.

 - `-m`, `--dot-marker` uses a dot marker instead of the default braille marker.

+- Temperature units (you can only use one at a time):

   - `-c`, `--celsius` displays the temperature type in Celsius.
 This is the default.

   - `-f`, `--fahrenheit` displays the temperature type in Fahrenheit.

   - `-k`, `--kelvin` displays the temperature type in Kelvin.

 - `-v`, `--version` displays the version number and exits.